Compare molecular and crystal structures

 DIFF 1 2 3 4

-The similarity index calculated by this method (their POWDIFF value) goes between 0 and 1, which 0 being a perfect match and 1 complete dissimilarity.
+The similarity index calculated by this method (their DIFF value) goes between 0 and 1, which 0 being a perfect match and 1 complete dissimilarity.
 Note how the small rattle gives a urea structure that is essentially coincident with the original, whereas a big rattle results in a much higher value, and the uracil and urea structures have nothing in common.

 Determining Repeated and Unique Structures